Link Card and Senior Farmers Market Food Coupons Accepted

 Armstrong Farm grows vegetables organically and harvests with the help of volunteers.
 Farm located an hour south of Chicago.

-Patyk’s Farm – a small family growing vegetables in the Chicagoland region in order to bring seasonal vegetables for you to enjoy.
+Patyk’s Farm – a small family that grows vegetables in the Chicagoland region in order to bring seasonal vegetables for you to enjoy.

 Benton Harbor Fruit and Bee Folks coming all the way from Benton Harbor, Michigan with their fruits of labor and honey.
 Their orchards have been in the family for over 100 years.